 The presented results were calculated for defined crude and pyrolytic oil compositions.
-A feature of both raw materials is the variability of their chemical composition depending on their origin (Shishkova et al., 2022; Maqsood et al., 2021).
+A feature of both raw materials is the variability of their chemical composition depending on their origin (Maqsood et al., 2021, Shishkova et al., 2022).
 Each fossil oil, as well as pyrolytic oil, has unique properties, which is a challenge for refinery operators.
 Knowing the distillation curves of raw materials makes it possible to perform quick calculations and adjust the settings of the installation's operating parameters to obtain the desired product.

 This work demonstrates the usefulness of simulation programs, such as ChemCad, for analysing complex industrial problems.
-Simulation software enables quick and low-cost calculations and adjusting the installation parameters to the desired product quality.
+Simulation software enables quick and low-cost calculations and adjustment of the installation parameters to the desired product quality.